HorizenOfficial/horizen-academy-v2/docs/consensus/pos-vs-pow.md

 The chance of solving a block is directly proportional to the computational power a miner has.

-If a miner had **10%** of the computing power of the network, she would solve every tenth block on average.
+If a miner had **10%** of the computing power of the network, they would solve every tenth block on average.

 Computational power is the limited resource in a PoW-based blockchain.
 It takes real-world resources, namely *mining hardware and electricity*, to mine a cryptocurrency.